 5. Shop for clothes at half the price

 You can buy clothes in perfectly good condition and even score some designer brands by shopping at thrift or consignment stores.
 Also at the end of every season, most clothing stores have huge markdown sales.
 Sign up for sales alerts from your favorite stores and look for coupons in the mail or newspapers.

-If you have a car and a good sound system, grab some friends and head to the nearest Drive In to catch the latest releases for ticket prices at half the cost of what you’d pay in a regular movie theater.
-Many Drive Ins also have double features – two movies, playing back to back for one price.
+If you have a car and a good sound system, grab some friends and head to the nearest Drive-In to catch the latest releases for ticket prices at half the cost of what you’d pay in a regular movie theater.
+Many Drive-Ins also have double features – two movies, playing back to back for one price.
 And the nice thing is you can bring on your own food.
 Most theaters don’t permit outside food so you can have a tailgate party at the movies.
-There are a few cons to the experience: If you don’t like the smell of cigarettes, beer and weed wafting in the air, maybe the drive in isn’t for you.
 Inconsiderate moviegoers often show up late and drive through the lot with their headlights on.
 Or worse yet, a big gas-guzzling SUV plops right in front of you.

 7. Shop for less than a dollar

 Sometimes dollar or 99 cent stores get good brands of food products, stationary , toiletries etc when they are in surplus.
 Do make sure to check the expiration dates on food products.

 Visit the farmers market when they are close to packing up.
 They usually reduce the prices of their organic and home grown vegetables and fruits at this time.
 Most of the stalls also have fruits to sample and the portions are quite generous.

 9. Make new friends at free events